martin-g/wicket-bootstrap/README.md

 settings.setXXX(...);
 Bootstrap.install(this, settings);

-// to (optionally) use configure FontAwesome5
+// to (optionally) switch to using FontAwesome5 FontAwesomeSettings.get(Application.get()).setCssResourceReference(FontAwesome6CssReference.instance());
-FontAwesomeSettings.get(Application.get()).setCssResourceReference(FontAwesome6CssReference.instance());
 ```